Describing Parameters

 You can define a constant parameter as a required parameter with only one possible value:

-property specifies possible values.
+The enum property specifies possible values.
 In this example, only one value can be used, and this will be the only value available in the Swagger UI for the user to choose from.

 Note: A constant parameter is not the same as the default parameter value.
 A constant parameter is always sent by the client, whereas the default value is something that the server uses if the parameter is not sent by the client.